 Even though it was discovered in the late 18th century, pure titanium wasn't isolated from its oxide until 1910, when American chemist Matthew Hunter, working for General Electric, figured out how to strip the silvery metal from its oxide under high heat and pressure in a sealed "bomb."

-Pure titanium boasts the highest strength-to-weight ratio of any metal on the planet.
-It's as strong as steel, but 45 percent lighter.
+Titanium alloys (blends of titanium and other metals) boast the highest strength-to-weight ratio of any metal on the planet.
+Pure titanium is as strong as steel, but 45 percent lighter.

 Thanks to a metallurgical innovation in the 1930s called the "Knox process," commercial forging of titanium went into full swing in the 1940s and 1950s.
 The first application was in military aircraft and submarines (both American and Russian), and then commercial aircraft in the 1960s.